 Fitter Futures.

-A bit like Yoga or CrossFit, Gymrun is a movement philosophy, but designed with children firmly in mind.
-Gymrun supports all five key indicators for the PE & Sports Premium Funding, and three of six areas of the NC PE program of study.
+Framed within a physical focus, children develop holistically through Gymrun as they move, feel, think and connect in carefully considered assessment, curriculum and competition experiences.
+Combining the fundamentals of Athletics, Fitness and Gymnastics, Gymrun supports all five key indicators for the PE & Sports Premium Funding, and three of six areas of the NC PE program of study.
 View Gymrun publications in PE Matters (AFPE) SPRING23 | AUT20

-Simple Strategy.
+Simple Approach.

 Click on the link here to see what it means to achieve the elusive and much coveted pink badge.